pravasna/jenkins/jenkins201.md

 docker run -d -p 8082:8080 --name jenkins2 jenkins/jenkins:lts
 ```

-Browse to <http://localhost:8082> & sign in

 ```bash
 docker logs jenkins2
 ```

+Copy the initial admin password from the console logs to paste it when prompted

+Browse to <http://localhost:8082> & sign in

 ## Finish the Jenkins setup